 Option 1: Minimum Control and Convenience

 With this option, you open up a self-directed IRA account, select an investment, and direct us to purchase that investment.
-Generally speaking, the investments chosen are non-traditional in nature, such as buying into a small business, buying a rental property, or lending a hard money loan to unrelated party.
-As per IRS rules and regulations, any and all profits that are gained through these investments funnel back into your IRA, since technically, your IRA owns the investment, thus your earnings grow.
-This structure places you into the investment, but you will be required to work through Accuplan for each transaction.
+Generally speaking, the investments chosen are non-traditional in nature, such as buying into a small business, buying a rental property, or lending a hard money loan to an unrelated party.
+As per IRS rules and regulations, any and all profits that are gained through these investments funnel back into your IRA, since technically, your IRA owns the investment.
+This allows your earnings to grow.
+This structure gives you control over your investments, but you will be required to work through Accuplan for each transaction.

 Option 2: Maximum Control and Convenience